Kansas City & Wichita area cancer resources – Click Here!

 The average size of a lump found by a first mammogram is comparable to a dime.
 The average size of a lump found by accident is comparable to a half dollar.

-Susan G. Komen for the Cure recommends that you Get Screened!
+Susan G. Komen recommends that you Get Screened!

 • Ask your doctor which screening tests are right for you if you are at a higher risk

 • Have a mammogram every year starting at age 40 if you are at average risk

 • Have a clinical breast exam at least every 3 years starting at age 20, and every year starting at age 40